-Political cartoons and comics as well as memes and TikToks are pictures with a purpose.
+Political cartoons and comics, as well as memes and TikToks, are visuals with a purpose.
 Writers and artists use these genres to entertain, persuade, inform, and express fiction and nonfiction ideas creatively and imaginatively.

 Like political cartoons and comics, memes and TikToks have the potential to provide engaging and memorable messages that can influence the political thinking and actions of voters regarding local, state, and national issues.

-In this activity, you will evaluate the design and impact of political memes, TikToks, editorial cartoons, and political comics and then create your own to influence others about a public issue.
+In this activity, you will evaluate the design and impact of political memes, TikTok videos, editorial cartoons, and political comics and then create your own to influence others about a public issue.

 Activity: Analyze Political Cartoons, Memes, and TikToks